NALF Recommends Strategic CrossbreedingNALF Recommends Strategic Crossbreeding

 For cow-calf producers, survival and operational profitability are reliant upon efficiently producing uniform calves for target markets in an economical fashion.
-Doing so requires a clear management plan, set goals for the cow herd, proper bull selection and a concise marketing strategy.
+Doing so requires a clear management plan, goal setting for the cow herd, proper bull selection and a concise marketing strategy.
 Collectively, those things reduce risk and generate greater returns to the bottom line.

 “Breeding cattle isn’t rocket science, although it does require common sense and a certain degree of business savvy,” said Mike Horvath, director of commercial marketing for the North American Limousin Foundation (NALF).
 “Simply put, there are three basic markets available: mainstream, lean and premium-Choice.
 The majority of commercial producers shoot for the mainstream commodity market, with a handful of managers gearing their enterprises towards the lean or premium-Choice markets.”